-- (ii) Some of the risks to which banks are exposed include credit risk, market risk, operational risk, interest rate risk in the banking book, credit concentration risk and liquidity risk (as briefly outlined below).
+- (i) The first objective of an ICAAP is to identify all material risks.
+Risks that can be reliably measured and quantified should be treated as rigorously as data and methods allow.
+The appropriate means and methods to measure and quantify those material risks are likely to vary across banks. - (ii) Some of the risks to which banks are exposed include credit risk, market risk, operational risk, interest rate risk in the banking book, credit concentration risk and liquidity risk (as briefly outlined below).
 The RBI has issued guidelines to the banks on asset liability management, management of country risk, credit risk, operational risk, etc., from time to time.
 A bank's risk management processes, including its ICAAP, should, therefore, be consistent with this existing body of guidance.
 However, certain other risks, such as reputational risk and business or strategic risk, may be equally important for a bank and, in such cases, should be given same consideration as the more formally defined risk types.
 For example, a bank may be engaged in businesses for which periodic fluctuations in activity levels, combined with relatively high fixed costs, have the potential to create unanticipated losses that must be supported by adequate capital.
 Additionally, a bank might be involved in strategic activities (such as expanding business lines or engaging in acquisitions) that introduce significant elements of risk and for which additional capital would be appropriate. - (iii) Additionally, if banks employ risk mitigation techniques, they should understand the risk to be mitigated and the potential effects of that mitigation, reckoning its enforceability and effectiveness, on the risk profile of the bank.

-13.2 Credit Risk110
+13.2 Credit Risk

 13.2.1 Banks should have methodologies that enable them to assess the credit risk involved in exposures to individual borrowers or counterparties as well as at the portfolio level.
 Banks should be particularly attentive to identifying credit risk concentrations and ensuring that their effects are adequately assessed.
 This should include consideration of various types of dependence among exposures, incorporating the credit risk effects of extreme outcomes, stress events, and shocks to the assumptions made about the portfolio and exposure behaviour.
-Banks should also carefully assess concentrations in counterparty credit exposures, including counterparty credit risk effects of markets, and determine the effect that these might have on the bank's capital adequacy.
+Banks should also carefully assess concentrations in counterparty credit exposures, including counterparty credit risk exposures emanating from trading in less liquid markets, and determine the effect that these might have on the bank's capital adequacy.